mdeagen/nmcuration/in-progress/Natarajan_2013_Macromolecules/README.md

 **Error:** The value in the Excel cell describing sample thickness is not of type double (the author reported a range of 60-80 to convey uncertainty in sample thickness measurement)
 **Workaround:** Replace value with the average (70), and keep this issue open so that it may be addressed in future improvements to curation process

+### Issue 4
+>Unfortunately, your conversion job xmlconv-7Pw8hkyKhhSapExahhi1Nc was not successful.
+>job result code: 21
+>error messages: [XML Schema Validation Error] Element 'Description': This element is not expected.
+Expected is ( File )

+**Error:** Sample contains no image, and hence no filename.
+However, master template contains image description, etc. related to other samples in the dataset that do have images.

+**Fix:** Modify code to print blank strings "" to these cells in the "6.
+Microstructure" sheet if there is no image associated with the sample

 ---